Rutuja1193/DSW-Classification-Problem/README.md

 # Classification problem for Loan Default Prediction

-This project aims to predict loan approval statuses based on transaction and customer data using machine learning techniques.
+This project aims to predict loan approval statuses for for a Non-Banking Financial Company (NBFC) based on transaction and customer data using machine learning techniques.
 The goal is to build a model that accurately classifies whether a loan application will be approved or denied, based on historical transactional data

 ## Task Summary:

-The Non-Banking Financial Company (NBFC) is developing a classification model to predict loan repayment behaviour, specifically identifying potential defaulters and non-defaulters.

-The primary goal is to:
+The primary goal of NBFC is to:

 • Develop a classification model to predict loan repayment behavior.